 Until God makes all of us new, let’s us press on and celebrate those he has given us.

 Please comment below, I appreciate hearing from you.

-The Friendship Posts
+The Friendship Posts of 2022

 Expecting Better Friendships: Friendship Fountain, Sorting Friendships and Downsizing Friendships